camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 export NODE_COUNT=4
 ```

-### Kubernetes Secret Encryption
+### Kubernetes secret encryption

-The following will enable [envelope encryption](https://aws.amazon.com/about-aws/whats-new/2020/03/amazon-eks-adds-envelope-encryption-for-secrets-with-aws-kms/) to add another layer of protection to your Kubernetes secrets.
+The following enables [envelope encryption](https://aws.amazon.com/about-aws/whats-new/2020/03/amazon-eks-adds-envelope-encryption-for-secrets-with-aws-kms/) to add another layer of protection to your Kubernetes secrets.

 We recommend enabling KMS encryption as a first step in creating the cluster.
 Enabling this configuration afterward can take up to 45 minutes.
-The KMS key will be required in the [eksctl Cluster YAML](#eksctl-cluster-yaml).
+The KMS key is required in the [eksctl cluster YAML](#eksctl-cluster-yaml).

-1. Create AWS KMS Key via the aws-cli.
-For additional settings, conduct the [documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/kms/create-key.html)
+Create AWS KMS Key via the aws-cli.
+For additional settings, visit the [documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/kms/create-key.html)

 ```shell
 export KMS_ARN=$(aws kms create-key \